Extend-Robotics/camera_aravis/README.md

 ------------------------

-Tested with Aravis version 0.8.X.
-Since it has changed the API, specially the error handling.
+Tested with Aravis version 0.8.25, requires >= 0.8.23 for multipart data handling.

 The basic command to run camera_aravis: